-Given the changing face of spas, it can be useful to refer to the 10 domains of spa as outlined by ISPA:
+Given the changing face of spas, the ISPA outlined 10 domains of a spa:

 These domains indicate the breadth of offerings spas now provide to their customers, compared to earlier periods.
 While incorporating important elements of their past - “The Waters”, Aesthetics & Skin care - there is a clear focus on wellness with food, exercise and mind/body/spirit.

 With technology permeating every aspect of our lives, the spa industry has been no exception in using it to enhance its offerings.
 Examples include:

 From their ancient origins of thermal bathing, spas have come a long way.
 While manual-therapy treatments still comprise a large part of existing treatments and offerings, there is no denying the increasing place of technology.